-- 5 minutes to set up at the product demonstration station - 15 minutes to attempt the tasks - 5 minutes to break down and exit the product demonstration station

-Your company will have 5 minutes to set up your system, 15 minutes to complete the tasks, and 5 minutes to demobilize your equipment and exit the product demonstration station.
+- 5 minutes to set up at the product demonstration station - 15 minutes to attempt the tasks - 5 minutes to break down and exit the product demonstration station demobilize your equipment and exit the product demonstration station.
 During the 5-minute set-up, you may reassemble your vehicle after the size determination and weigh-in and place it in the water for testing and/or trimming purposes.
 The 15-minute demonstration period will begin after the full 5 minutes of set up time expires, regardless of whether the company is ready to start the product demonstration.
 It may begin sooner if your CEO notifies the product demonstration station judges that your company is ready to begin.